graciellehigino/ms_range_interactions/manuscript.md

 ## Connectivity, diversity and range preservation

-In the Serengeti food web there is a positive relationship between the out degrees of predators and the size of their ranges.
-In addition, our results show that there is a negative relationship between the relative loss of predators' ranges and their number of preys, reinforcing the idea that generalist species can preserve their distributions longer while losing interactions.
+In the Serengeti food web, there is a positive relationship between the out degrees of predators and the size of their ranges.
+In addition, there is a negative relationship between the relative loss of predators' ranges and their number of preys, reinforcing the idea that generalist species can preserve their distributions longer while losing interactions.
 The factors limiting the geographical range of